-Do United Methodists believe that faith in Jesus Christ is necessary to go to heaven?
+Do United Methodists believe that faith in Jesus Christ is necessary for salvation?

-Yes, United Methodists do believe that faith in Jesus Christ is the only way the Bible gives as clearly God's gift and way of salvation and heaven.
-God can save anyone that God chooses to save and we cannot decide whom God will save.
+Yes, United Methodists do believe that faith in Jesus Christ is the only way the Bible unequivocally reveals as God's gift and way of salvation.
+God can save anyone that God chooses to save.
+Jesus Christ is the final judge, not us.
+We cannot decide whom God will save.
 We simply trust the plain teaching of scripture.
 See John 3:16, Acts 4:12 and many other texts.

 Our belief in this unique path of salvation can never be used to put down other religions and the gifts that they have to give to the world, even to Christians.
 That we have a gospel to proclaim is not grounds for hurting others.
 We can and must be friends with Jews, Muslims, Buddhists, and others.
 In dialogue with them we learn and they learn.
 In a time when religion is so much in the news and on our minds, we need to be vigilant against our own hostility and follow Jesus in the way of love.